Thai Crab Curry Stir Fry is a perfect way to cook a meal with crab. Thai Crab curry is easy to make. The bigger the crab, the easier to cook and eat.

 Before cutting the crab, you need to take off its shell.
 The crab you see us de-shell in this image is a female crab.
 You can tell by the big flap.
 Female crabs have eggs inside, which makes them that much more nutritious.

 After you take off its shell, pull off the legs and crush them with something heavy.

 We use the pestle from our mortar and pestle.

 Then cut the crab in half…

 And in half again,

-You’ll put everything into the stir fry, including the outer shell.
+You’ll put everything into the stir fry, including the crab’s outer shell pieces.

 Step 3.
 Chop the garlic, white onion, and chilis

 The smaller the slices of garlic, the more flavor you bring out for the next step…

 Slice these up after cutting up the crab, and then get some coconut oil heating in your saute pan.
 Once the coconut oil is heated, put in the garlic first.
 Then after a couple minutes, put in the sliced chilis.